-Essentially, here it is: I was assaulted twice in the space between June and September.
+Essentially, without getting into the specific details, here it is: I was assaulted twice in the space between June and September.
 I convinced myself that I was fine after the first incident, swallowing any residual anxiety about it and throwing myself deeper into my work, only to see those symptoms worsen despite my best attempts to ignore them.
 When I opted to seek help, I was assaulted again on the way to my first counselor appointment.
 Rattled and worn down, I couldn’t deny the combined impact any longer.
 Malawi was not a good place for me to be.
 When offered the chance to medically evacuate for 45 days, I said yes.

 I got a lot out of those 6 weeks (although, admittedly, a mixed bag): an unofficial diagnosis of PTSD; the comfort of my family, my childhood friends, my hometown, and a Midwestern autumn; and most of all, a huge, overwhelming sense of relief.
 For the first time in months, I relaxed.
 I had perspective.
 With distance, I saw the dysfunction.
 When I left Tanzania several years ago, it all felt so premature, and I was filled with a feeling of “Wait, no – I’m not done!
 I wasn’t done!”
 But when I left Malawi, the difference was stark – I was just so relieved, so tired, and quite frankly so bitter.
 Malawi sapped my reserves, and left me with a feeling that I could never give enough of my money, of my time, of my attention, or of my affection.
 The prospect of returning filled me with dread.
 And so, with sadness and decisiveness, I gave myself permission to be done.